ikle/srr/doc/proc-segment.md

 another process with the specified permissions.
 A process can grant access to its segment or part of it to another process.
 Granting access to foreign segments is allowed only to processes with the CAP\_PROC\_SEGMENT capability.

+### Accepting Segments from another Process

+The proc\_segment\_take function maps another process's memory segment or part of it into its own address space with the specified permissions.
+Note that the specified address is the address in the space of the source process.
+On success, returns the starting address of the received segment.